Fluorinated and phosphorous biomolecules: synthesis and applications

 - Structure and biological functions of phosphorus-containing biomolecules: nucleotides, nucleic acids, phospholipids, etc.

-- Phosphorus NMR: applications to physicochemical characterization and reaction monitoring
+- Phosphorus NMR: applications in physicochemical characterization and reaction monitoring

-- The major reactions involving phosphines (Appel, Mitsunobu, Staudinger, aza-Wittig), phosphites (Michaelis-Arbuzov), phosphonium ylides (Wittig), phosphine oxides (Wittig-Horner), phosphonates (Horner-Wadsworth-Emmons) and H-phosphonates (Michaelis-Becker, Atherton-Todd)
+- Major reactions involving phosphines (Appel, Mitsunobu, Staudinger, aza-Wittig), phosphites (Michaelis-Arbuzov), phosphonium ylides (Wittig), phosphine oxides (Wittig-Horner), phosphonates (Horner-Wadsworth-Emmons), and H-phosphonates (Michaelis-Becker, Atherton–Todd)

 1. 2.
-Organophosphorus compounds: synthesis and applications in the medical field 3 x 1.5 h
+Organophosphorus compounds: synthesis and applications in the medical field 3 x 1.5 hours

-- Nucleotides, analogues and nucleotide prodrugs (anticancer, antiviral, diagnostic use)
+- Nucleotides, analogues, and nucleotide prodrugs (anti-cancer, antiviral, use in diagnostics)

 - Phosphate prodrugs of steroids (antibiotics, anti-inflammatories, immunosuppressants)

-- Oxazaphosphorines and phosphorotriamidates (DNA alkylating agents, anticancer agents)
+- Oxazaphosphorines and phosphorotriamidates (DNA alkylating agents, anticancer drugs)

-TD (5 H) for both parts of the course: Individual work, exercises to prepare before and during the session.
+Tutorial (5 hours) for both parts of the course: Individual work, exercises to be prepared before and during the session.

 Read more